wasp-lang/open-vibe/public/modules/phase-2-module-1.md

 SAY: "This file is the *list of services your app is plugged into*.
 Every line is a key that lets your app talk to one external service.
 When you hear someone say 'modern dev is just gluing APIs together' — *this* is what they mean."

-There's one more file worth naming, even though we won't open it today: `main.wasp` (in the `app/` directory).
+SAY: There's one more file worth naming, even though we won't open it today: `main.wasp` (in the `app/` directory).
 Tell the learner: "That file is the *control panel* of your SaaS — it's where you declare your auth methods, your routes, your database models, your background jobs, and your webhook endpoints.
 Wasp reads it and wires everything up.
 We'll start touching it in Module 2 — for now, just know it exists and that it's the master config."

+STOP: Do not continue until the user confirms they are ready.

+ASK: Great.
+Now we're going to actually modify some properties in our database.
+Ready to continue?

-Now show them the admin side.
-The admin dashboard at `/admin` is gated by an `isAdmin` boolean on the user — by default, the account they just signed up with isn't an admin yet, so visiting `/admin` will bounce them.
+SAY: In your app, there is also a secret entrance for administrators.
+It's not a seperate app or anything, just a dashboard that's only meant for the owners of the app.
+The admin dashboard at `/admin` is gated by an `isAdmin` boolean on the user — by default, the account they just signed up with isn't an admin yet, so visiting `/admin` won't work for you.
 We'll flip that flag now so they can see what's behind the gate.

-SAY: "Open SaaS keeps the admin area locked behind an `isAdmin` flag on your user record.
-There are two ways to flip it: set `ADMIN_EMAILS` in `.env.server` *before* you sign up (any email in that list becomes admin on first login), or — since you've already signed up — open Wasp's database GUI and toggle the field by hand.
-We'll do the second one."

 LEARNER: 👉 Open a **new terminal** (leave `wasp start db` and `wasp start` running in the others), `cd` into the `app/` directory, and run: